Set up your timetable and course structure in Arbor

 Moving existing bottom-level courses into a new course structure

-Go to School > Programmes > (Academic Year) Courses & Classes, selecting the desired academic year.
+• Go to School > Programmes > Courses (the Courses & Classes Overview page)

 Step 1 - Add the top-level course